bobboteck/JoyStick/README.md

 ## Share your experience

-If you have integrated **JoyStick** into your project, and you want to share your user experience, I will be happy to create a "Use cases" page to put in the project Wiki.
+If you have integrated **JoyStick** into your project, and you want to share your user experience, I will be happy to add it on a **[Use cases](https://github.com/bobboteck/JoyStick/wiki/UseCases)** Wiki page of this project.
 If you want, send me an email with some information about the project.

 ## Contribute